How To Stop Being Broke: 25 Practical Tips

 Neither a borrower nor a lender be

-Both borrowing and lending money put you at the mercy of someone else.
-If it’s at all possible, doing neither is the best possible scenario.
+Both borrowing and lending money can put you at the mercy of someone else.
+Where possible, limiting both can make managing your money easier.

 Ask for help

 If you’re really struggling, ask for help!
-Talking about money seems like such a taboo subject, but we it’s something that affects us all, and struggling with money is really common.
-There’s no shame in asking for help, and there are loads of organisations who can help, such as Citizen’s Advice, or charities such as StepChange.
+Talking about money seems like such a taboo subject, but it’s something that affects us all, and struggling with money is really common.
+There’s no shame in asking for help, and there are loads of organisations who can help, such as Citizens Advice or debt charities like StepChange (who offer free, confidential support).

 Save money